citruspi/Spotify-Notifications/readme.md

 - [ ] Toggle global shortcut
 - [x] Toggle disabling of notifications when Spotify has focus

-_(These features are all available on the 0.5.X branch, but are not available on the signed 0.4.8 available on the website)._

 ## Building

 Spotify Notifications uses [CocoaPods](http://cocoapods.org) which in turn